andrade-stats/partial-deterministic-bnn/README.md

 ## Remarks

+For running only one fold, e.g. fold 2, use "id=2" instead of "id=-1".

 Note that the code in optbnn is a slight modification of the original [source code](https://github.com/tranbahien/you-need-a-good-prior) of
 "All you need is a good functional prior for Bayesian Deep Learning", Tran, Ba-Hien, et al., JMLR, 2022